Select and Move

 - Separated: independently modifies horizontal and vertical resizing

-- Centered Scaling: press Ctrl/Cmd key to change status without going through the menu
+- Centered Scaling: press the Ctrl/Cmd key to change the status without going through the menu

 - Opposite Corner: sets the pivot point on the opposite corner to the one being handled